TL;DR

 3. Implement Change Management Processes

-Incentive plans often evolve, whether due to shifting company goals, new product lines, or market changes.
-But rolling out those changes without structured change management can create confusion, resistance, and trust issues.
+Incentive plans change due to shifting company goals or new product lines.
+Rolling out changes without structured change management creates confusion and erodes trust.
 To manage plan transitions effectively:

 - Communicate early: Share what's changing, why, and how it affects reps.